We try to explain any legal language as we go along, but there is also a What does it mean? section at the end.

 Appropriate dispute resolution - the term ‘appropriate’ rather than ‘alternative’ dispute resolution is used to put the emphasis on using the most appropriate way of resolving a dispute.
 What’s appropriate depends on a lot of things – your circumstances, the type of dispute, the urgency of the problem, the cost etc.

 Arbitration – is similar to adjudication except that it is a more formal process and requires you to accept the arbitrator’s decision.
 In arbitration an independent third party considers both sides in a dispute, and makes a decision that resolves the dispute.
 The arbitrator is impartial; this means he or she does not take sides.
-In most cases the arbitrator’s decision is legally binding on both sides, so it is not possible to go to court if you are unhappy with the decision.
+In most cases the arbitrator’s decision is legally binding, so it is not possible to go to court if you are unhappy with the decision.

 Conciliation - in conciliation, as in mediation, an independent person (the conciliator) tries to help the people in dispute to resolve their problem.
 The conciliator should be impartial and should not take sides.
 The parties in dispute are responsible for deciding how to resolve the dispute, not the conciliator.
 In some conciliation, the conciliator gives an opinion about what is a reasonable resolution.